farism9q/find-a-book/README.md

 1. **Search for a Book:**

    - Enter the book title in the search bar.
-   - Click the "Search" button.
+   -
 2. **View Results:**

-   - The application will display a list of books matching your search criteria.
+   - The application will display a list of books matching your search.

 3. **Book Information:**
    - Click on a book to view detailed information, including title, author, category, and price (if available).